ZoreAnuj/GymBuddy/README.md

-# GymBuddy - Your Personal Trainer with Pose Detection
+# GymBuddy - Your Personal Trainer with Human-Pose Estimation

 This Python script uses the trt pose library and OpenCV to detect and track human pose from a webcam feed.
 It can be used as a foundation for various applications, including personal fitness training, yoga posture detection, or even just as a fun tool to learn more about computer vision.